2013 Thüringen Rundfahrt der Frauen: Stage 1

 Linda Villumsen rode away from the bunch in the final 15 km, got a 35-second lead but was pulled back by the pack 500m from the finish.
 Emma Johansson won the uphill finale ahead of Lizzie Armitstead and Annemiek van Vleuten.
-With the bonification seconds earned during sprints Johansson has a six-second lead on Van Vleuten and a nine-second lead on Armitstead.
+With the bonification seconds earned during sprints, Johansson had a six-second lead on Van Vleuten and a nine-second lead on Armitstead.